-Mercury is a toxic heavy metal that is present in the environment both naturally (e.g. volcanic eruptions) and through industrial processes (e.g. mining, burning coal or fuel oil).
-Mercury also enters the food chain, and thus food, through deposition in soil and water.
-There are different forms of mercury that have different health effects: elemental (metallic) mercury (Hg0), inorganic mercury (iHg), and organic mercury compounds such as methylmercury (MeHg).
+Mercury is a toxic heavy metal that is present in the environment both naturally (e.g. volcanic eruptions) and as a result of industrial processes (e.g. mining, burning coal or heating oil).
+Mercury also enters the food chain through deposits in the soil and water and thus into food.
+There are different forms of mercury, which have different health effects: elemental (metallic) mercury (Hg0), inorganic mercury (iHg) and organic mercury compounds such as methylmercury (MeHg).

 Inorganic mercury can be found in all food groups: in fish and seafood as well as in plant products and in animal products from land animals.
-In water, inorganic mercury is converted by bacteria into the even more harmful organic methylmercury.
-There, it is taken up by aquatic organisms, which in turn feed some fish.
-Long-lived predatory fish that feed on fish already contaminated with methylmercury contain particularly high concentrations of methylmercury.
-Therefore, this mercury compound is found exclusively in fish and seafood (crustaceans, mollusks, squid).
+In water, the inorganic mercury is converted by bacteria into the even more harmful organic methylmercury.
+Aquatic organisms take it up, which in turn feed on some fish.
+Long-living predatory fish, which feed on fish already contaminated with methylmercury, contain particularly high concentrations of methylmercury.
+This is why this mercury compound is found exclusively in fish and seafood (crustaceans, mussels, squid).

-Elemental mercury is primarily absorbed by inhalation through the respiratory tract, whereas dietary intake of elemental mercury through the gastrointestinal tract is vanishingly small and thus not significant.
+Elemental mercury is primarily absorbed by inhalation via the respiratory tract, whereas the dietary intake of elemental mercury via the gastrointestinal tract is negligible and therefore of no significance.

-Inorganic mercury accumulates primarily in the kidney.
-It can also affect the liver, nervous system, reproductive system and immune system.
+Inorganic mercury mainly accumulates in the kidneys.
+It can also affect the liver, the nervous system, the reproductive system and the immune system.

 Organic mercury compounds, such as methylmercury, are considered a particularly dangerous form of mercury in food.
-Methylmercury can cross the blood-brain barrier and placenta, resulting in neurological damage.
+Methylmercury can cross the blood-brain barrier and the placenta, which can lead to neurological damage.
 The development of the nervous system in the unborn child is particularly sensitive to these mercury compounds.

 The European Food Safety Authority (EFSA) has derived TWI values for inorganic mercury and methylmercury.
-TWI means tolerable weekly intake.
-This is the amount of a substance that can be ingested per week over a lifetime without causing health effects.
-The TWI for inorganic mercury is 4 µg/kg body weight (bw) per week and the TWI for methylmercury is 1.3 µg/kg bw per week.
-A 70 kg person may ingest 91 µg of methylmercury weekly without adverse health effects.
-A 30 kg child may ingest 39 µg of methylmercury weekly without causing health effects.
+TWI stands for tolerable weekly intake.
+This refers to the amount of a substance that can be ingested per week over a lifetime without causing health effects.
+The TWI value for inorganic mercury is 4 µg/kg body weight (bw) per week and the TWI value for methylmercury is 1.3 µg/kg body weight per week.
+A 70 kg person may ingest 91 µg of methylmercury per week without any health effects.
+A child weighing 30 kg may ingest 39 µg of methylmercury per week without any health effects.

 Situation in Austria

-Results from Austria and the EU show that contamination levels of mercury in food of terrestrial origin, i.e. in plant products and in animal products from land animals, are very low.
+Results from Austria and the EU show that the contamination of mercury in foods of terrestrial origin, i.e. in plant products and animal products from land animals, is very low.
 In the majority of these foods, the concentrations of mercury were so low that they could not be measured.
-The situation is different with regard to mercury in fish and seafood: Here, measurable concentrations are present in most cases.
-In fish, 80 to 100 percent of the total mercury is present as methylmercury, while in seafood (shrimp, mussels, squid) 50 to 80 percent of the total mercury is methylmercury and 20 to 50 percent is inorganic mercury.
+The situation regarding mercury in fish and seafood is different: Here, measurable concentrations are present in most cases.
+In fish, 80 to 100 per cent of the total mercury is present as methylmercury, while in seafood (shrimps, mussels, squid) 50 to 80 per cent of the total mercury is methylmercury and 20 to 50 per cent is inorganic mercury.

 Maximum levels for mercury in food

-Mercury is regulated as total mercury in fish, seafood, food supplements and salt in Regulation (EU) No. 2023/915, as amended.
-While a maximum level of 300 µg/kg is set for some fish as well as seafood, the maximum level for the majority of fish is 500 µg/kg.
-For certain fatty fish, especially predatory fish, which are at the end of the food chain and can accumulate pollutants to a greater extent, the maximum level of 1,000 µg/kg applies.
-Foodstuffs may only be placed on the market if their contaminant content does not exceed the maximum levels specified.
-For drinking water as well as for natural mineral waters, a parameter value of 1 μg/l applies in Austria according to the Drinking Water Ordinance and the Mineral Water and Spring Water Ordinance, respectively.
+Mercury is regulated as total mercury in fish, seafood, food supplements and salt in Regulation (EU) No. 2023/915 as amended.
+While a maximum level of 300 µg/kg is set for some fish and seafood, the maximum level for the majority of fish is 500 µg/kg.
+The maximum level of 1,000 µg/kg applies to certain fatty fish, especially predatory fish, which are at the end of the food chain and can accumulate more harmful substances.
+Foodstuffs may only be placed on the market if their contaminant content does not exceed the specified maximum levels.
+A parameter value of 1 μg/l applies to drinking water and natural mineral waters in Austria in accordance with the Drinking Water Ordinance and the Mineral Water and Spring Water Ordinance.

-Furthermore, maximum residue levels for mercury in other foodstuffs are regulated according to the Pesticide Regulation (EC) No. 396/2005.
-On January 18, 2018, new MRLs were published in the Official Journal of the European Union in Regulation (EU) No. 2018/73, which have been valid since February 7, 2018.
-In Austria, the use of mercury compounds in plant protection products is prohibited (ban on plant protection products containing certain active substances, BGBl.
-II No. 308/2002).
+Furthermore, maximum residue levels for mercury in other foods are regulated in accordance with the Pesticides Regulation (EC) No. 396/2005.
+On 18 January 2018, new maximum residue levels were published in the Official Journal of the European Union in Regulation (EU) No. 2018/73, which have been valid since 7 February 2018.
+In Austria, the use of mercury compounds in plant protection products is prohibited (ban on plant protection products containing certain active substances, Federal Law Gazette II No. 308/2002).

 In addition, mercury is regulated in Directive 2002/32/EC on undesirable substances in animal feed.